-- General employees. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - While the trend has been favorable over the past three years, the rating is inconclusive due to the trend results being under ten percent.
+- General employees. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is favorable due to the increased trend over the past two years.
 Funding percentages are heavily influenced by market trends.